egovernments/digit-implementation-kit/uploader/readme patiala specific.md

 	 BEGIN
 	  raise notice 'started';
 	  counter := 0;
-	  FOR owners IN select owner_brushed,returnid,session from patiala_pt_legacy_data LOOP
+	  FOR owners IN select owner_brushed,returnid,session from patiala_survey_data LOOP
 		   if owners.owner_brushed is null then
 			 continue;